Olalonper/DevOps-Projects/PROJECT 1 (Linux Practice)/Readme.md

 This command is used to filter searches a file for a particular pattern of characters, and displays all lines that contain that pattern.
 The following command was used;
 - ***grep -i dodo sauce3.txt***  :This command used to search for word ***dodo*** regardless of the case sensitivity.
 - ***grep -c dodo sauce3.txt***  :This was used to search for the count of number of matches.
-- ***grep -l dod0 sauce3.txt sauce4.txt sauce.txt***  :This was used to search for the whole word in a .txt file.
+- ***grep -l dodo sauce3.txt sauce4.txt sauce.txt***  :This was used to search for the whole word in a .txt file.

 ![`grep`](<14. grep command -i -c -l.PNG>)